amitchell94/cv-chatbot/README.md

 7. The chatbot's response will appear in the chat window.
 User messages are aligned to the right, and bot messages (which can include Markdown formatting) are aligned to the left.
 8. The chat window will automatically scroll to show the latest messages.

-## Backend (n8n)
+## Backend API

-This frontend chatbot component relies on a backend n8n workflow.
-The n8n workflow is responsible for:
+This frontend chatbot component relies on a backend API service.
+The backend is hosted in a separate repository: [amitchell94/openai-api](https://github.com/amitchell94/openai-api).

+The backend API is responsible for:

-* Receiving the user's message (and conversation history) via a webhook.
+* Receiving the user's message (and conversation history) via HTTP POST requests.
-* Processing the message (likely using an LLM or other AI model, and a knowledge base about "Andy").
+* Processing the message (using an LLM or other AI model, and a knowledge base about "Andy").
 * Returning a response to be displayed by the chatbot.

-Ensure your n8n workflow is active and correctly configured to handle requests from this chatbot.
-The payload sent to the n8n webhook has the following structure:
+The payload sent to the backend API has the following structure:

 ```json
 {